nealcrook/nascom/nascom4/PolyDos/README.md

 ### Script: make_full_sdcard_image

-Creates an image, nascom4_sdcard_bp.img, containing the nascom4 boot menu (built in ../tools by running make_sdcard_image to create nascom4_sdcard.img and including the PolyDos ROM which is built here, first) and a set of 16 disk images which start out as the files pd0.dsk..pdf.dsk here.
+Creates an image, nascom4_sdcard_bp.img, containing the nascom4 boot menu (built in ../tools by running make_rom_menu to create nascom4_sdcard.img and including the PolyDos ROM which is built here, first) and a set of 16 disk images which start out as the files pd0.dsk..pdf.dsk here.